SERGEANT LEROY DANIEL CORBO; U.S. ARMY

 NORWALKER’S SERVICE IN KOREA RECOGNIZED

 With the 3rd Infantry Division in Korea — Sergeant Leroy D. Corbo of 31 Silk Street, Norwalk, Connecticut, has been awarded the Bronze Star Medal for meritorious service in Korea.
-Sgt Corbo who was a member of Company B in the 3rd Division’s 7th Infantry regiment, rotated to the United States last year.
+Sgt Corbo, who was a member of Company B in the 3rd Division’s 7th Infantry Regiment, rotated to the United States last year.
 He has also earned the Purple Heart Medal and the Combat Infantryman Badge.
 The Bronze Star was presented in recognition of Corbo’s outstanding service from November 17, 1950, to June 17, 1951.

 From The Norwalk Hour October 23, 1952

-Sgt Leroy D. Corbo, son of Mr. and Mrs. Arvid Anderson of 12 Horton Street, was recently awarded the Bronze Star Medal.
+Sergeant Leroy D. Corbo, son of Mr. and Mrs. Arvid Anderson of 12 Horton Street, was recently awarded the Bronze Star Medal.
 Sergeant Corbo, a member of Company B, Seventh Infantry Division, 3rd Infantry Division, was cited for meritorious service in connection with military operations in Korea from November 17, 1950, to June 17, 1951.
-In part, the citation states that Sgt Corbo “performed his duties in a superior manner,” giving replacements assigned to his squad “full benefit of his own combat knowledge and experience, enabling them to meet and overcome the obstacles and difficulties encountered on the battlefield.
-Sgt Corbo also holds the Purple Heart Medal which was awarded for wounds received in the Korean action.
+In part, the citation states that Sergeant Corbo “performed his duties in a superior manner,” giving replacements assigned to his squad “full benefit of his own combat knowledge and experience, enabling them to meet and overcome the obstacles and difficulties encountered on the battlefield.
+Sergeant Corbo also holds the Purple Heart Medal which was awarded for wounds received in the Korean action.
 He is a graduate of Norwalk High School and was a member of the basketball team for three years.

 Buried in St. John’s Cemetery, 223 Richards Avenue, Norwalk, Connecticut; Section 3, Row 5, Lot 186.
 Photo by webmaster.